MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Gain insight into your work habits</h3>
-                                                    <p>Learn how to manage your time effectively, improve productivity, surface cotnent that other team members are working on, and more through MyAnalytics.</p>
+                                                    <p>Learn how to manage your time effectively, improve productivity, and surface cotnent that other team members are working on through MyAnalytics.</p>
                                                 </div>
                                             </div>
                                         </div>